Sub-Acute Alcohol Detox for Women in California

-Alcohol detoxification involves a thorough medical and psychological assessment before treatment.
-Here at True Life Recovery we support alcohol detoxing for alcohol abuse and dependency medically and with great support 24/7 for the absolute safety of the client.
+Alcohol detoxification involves a thorough physical and psychological assessment before treatment.
+Here at True Life Recovery we provide a safe setting to detox from alcohol abuse and physical dependency with great support 24/7.
 Our comfortable home like settings are designed with the needs of the patient in mind to provide a safe, home-like environment to allow the client to detox as comfortably as possible.

 Alcohol detoxing should only be done by health professionals.
 There are many potential problematic physical and mental issues that are best handled by health practitioners with specialized training to avoid any harm or health risks that may occur during the detox phases.

-Our professionals assist with any and all of the detoxing related to alcohol abuse or dependency so that recovery for the client is medically managed in a supportive and caring environment.
+Our professionals assist with any and all of the detoxing related to alcohol abuse or dependency so that recovery for the client is safely managed in a supportive and caring environment.

 How To Recognize if Alcohol Detox May Be Right For You